 Natural Resource Damage Assessment

-The Natural Resource Damage Assessment (NRDA) Program is the legal and technical process designed to restore the damaged area and ensure that those responsible—and not taxpayers—pay for restoring the affected area and that the public is made whole.
+The (NRDA) Program is the legal and applied science process designed to restore damaged areas and ensure that those responsible—and not taxpayers—pay for restoring the affected area or compensate for the loss of its public use.